johnlee1/learn/theology/systematic/no-one-like-him/ch3-what-happens-to-God-in-contemporary-thought.md

 ### Human Consciousness ("The Subjective Turn")
 * era prior to Descartes was one of tradition and authority
 * God is no longer the "starting point" of philosophy.
-Human consciousnessness is, and along with it comes epistemology as the center-piece of philosophy
+Human consciousness is, and along with it comes epistemology as the center-piece of philosophy
 * it is up to human consciousness to structure and certify whatever is true
 * transferred to man the function of God as the source of reality and intelligibility
 * human consciousness takes the role of sitting in judgement of what is true in regard to reality